 Hi.
 My name is Olivier.
 Visitors or sponsors, welcome to my site.
-You are here for some serious stories of ice sailing in 2017 and to witness our preparations for a Nord West Passage from Est to West in the summer of 2018.
+You are here for some serious stories of Arctic sailing between 2017 and 2019.
+You will witness our preparations for a Nord West Passage from Est to West in the summer of 2018.
+We failed!
+We started again in 2019.
+And this time we succeeded landing in Port Townsend September the 16 of 2019.

 This is the story of one of a kind boat…..